 Since we first started helping people make their dreams come true, we have seen the introduction of CMS, social media management, the evolution of paid ads, video content and other such advancements.
-These have changed the way we do business once and for all.
+These online evolutions have changed the way we do business forever.

-Quite unsurprisingly, Amazon was one of the first major companies to adopt one of the first full-scale e-commerce business models ever.
-It was soon followed by eBay but Pizza Hut had already been offering hot dough online well before that.
+Quite unsurprisingly, Amazon was one of the first major companies to adopt one of the first full-scale e-commerce business models.
+It was soon followed by eBay, but Pizza Hut had already been offering hot dough online well before that.

-Entire companies were brought to life in order to facilitate web sales for a plethora of clients – virtually in every industry and niche.
+Entire companies were brought to life in order to facilitate web sales for a plethora of clients in virtually every industry.
 But not all were created equal.

-We unequivocally believe that spreading a brand’s message out there is synonymous to growth.
-That’s why creating beautiful web assets for our clients, that directly impact upon their bottom line by creating sales, is what makes us tick.
+We unequivocally believe that spreading a brand’s message across the myriad of digital platforms is synonymous to growth.
+That’s why creating beautiful web assets for our clients, that directly impact their bottom line by increasing sales, is what makes us tick.

 So, without further ado, let’s hop into the time machine: